augustss/verse-semantics/Book/docs/04_functions.md

     Instance := my_class{}  # OK - can use class
 ```

-Classes must be defined at module or package scope.

-Nested functions cannot reference variables or other nested functions defined later in the same scope:
+- Nested functions cannot reference variables or other nested functions defined later in the same scope (this also means mutually recursive nested functions are not allowed):

 ```verse
 # ERROR 3506: G used before defined